microsoft/vscode-docs/docs/copilot/copilot-vscode-features.md

 You can access GitHub Copilot in VS Code through the Chat view, directly in the editor, from the integrated terminal, and via AI-powered enhancements in the VS Code user interface.

 The team is continuously working on improving Copilot in VS Code and adding new features.
-Items in the cheat sheet marked with <i class="codicon codicon-tag-add"></i> are experimental features, for which we're looking for your feedback.
-Try them out and share your thoughts in [our issues](https://github.com/microsoft/vscode-copilot-release/issues).
+Items in the cheat sheet marked with <i class="codicon codicon-tag-add"></i> are experimental features.
+Try them out and share your feedback in [our issues](https://github.com/microsoft/vscode-copilot-release/issues).

 ## Chat with GitHub Copilot